cpske/ISP/git/git-basics.md

 # The editor git should open to edit a commit message or conflict.
 # Instead of this, you can set a shell environment variable named EDITOR
+# Suppose you want to use 'nano' as the editor for git commits.
+Enter:
+git config --global core.editor nano
+# for Mate on Mac OSx (needs -W option):
 git config --global core.editor "mate -w"
 ```